Richard Harris, Chair, (CCNA President)

 Joanne Gonet (CCNA Treasurer)

+What is Traffic Calming?
 The Federal Government’s Institute of Transportation Engineers defines traffic calming “as the combination of measures that reduce the negative effects of motor vehicle use, alter driver behavior, and improve conditions for non-motorized street users.
 Traffic calming consists of physical design and other measures put in place on existing roads to reduce vehicle speeds and improve safety for pedestrians and cyclists.
 For example, vertical deflections (speed humps, speed tables, and raised intersections), horizontal shifts, and roadway narrowing are intended to reduce speed and enhance the street environment for non-motorists.
 Closures that obstruct traffic movements in one or more directions, such as median barriers, are intended to reduce cut-through traffic.
 Traffic calming measures can be implemented at an intersection, street, neighborhood, or area-wide level.”